Blockade of Wonsan: Operation Kickoff

-With the exception of an attack on USS Uhlmann on August 20, while off Hodo-pando, Operation Kickoff proved to be a success as the number of attacks on blockading ships decreased for a while until new batteries were constructed.
+With the exception of an attack on USS Uhlmann on August 20, Operation Kickoff proved to be a success as the number of attacks on blockading ships decreased for a while until new batteries were constructed.
 Seven enemy guns opened fire on Uhlmann that day and after a long engagement, five of the guns were destroyed and 117 splashes were counted by the sailors, but there were no hits.
 Uhlmann had to break off the attack without silencing the remaining two artillery pieces because allied patrols entered the area.

 Renewed minesweeping operations

 Because the communists were still mining the approaches of Wonsan and Hungnam, on September 5 the commander of CTF-95 ordered the minesweeping group CTG-95.6 to sweep the coastline so as to allow UN ships to remain within gunfire range of the shore at all times while blockading.
 Upon completion, allied warships no longer had to withdraw out of range each night.
 While supporting the minesweepers involved in the mission, the destroyer escort USS William Seiverling was hit three times on September 8 by ground-based artillery.
 Her fire room flooded but there were no casualties.

 On September 10, the minesweepers Redstart and Heron were again damaged by shell fire from Wonsan, this time while rechecking pre-swept waters.
 On September 20, USS Orleck bombarded enemy troops and mortar positions, scoring five hits which destroyed an ammunition dump.
 Orleck also attacked a large sampan, suspected of minelaying, and struck her four times with gunfire.
 On September 24, ROKN PF-62 was also damaged by shore battery fire.
 After three hits, the frigate was moderately damaged and caught on fire.
 Three South Korean sailors were wounded but they were able to save their ship from complete destruction.

 Minesweeping operations would continue for months, the UN ships constantly swept various areas to ensure that no new mine fields were laid.
 Incidents of shore batteries scoring hits on allied warships also became less common and for weeks no vessels were damaged until October 29 when USS Osprey was engaged.
 Osprey's engine room flooded after being hit three times and communications went out, one man was seriously wounded though the ship was saved from sinking.
 By November 9, the minesweeping mission was eighty percent complete, accurate shore battery fire delayed the UN ships from completing the operation for a few more weeks.